jorgebarredo/mock-stats-service/README.md

     - On the *'set permissions'* section, select *'Attach existing policies directly'* and give it AdministratorAccess.
     - Create the user.
     - Copy the user's *'Access Key ID'* and *'Secret Access Key'*.
 This data may not be accessable anymore.
-- Copy the user's *'Access Key ID'* and *'Secret Access Key'* into the terraform/terraform.tfvars under *'access-key'* and *'aws-secret-key'* values respectively.
+- Copy the user's *'Access Key ID'* and *'Secret Access Key'* into *'terraform/terraform.tfvars'* file under *'access-key'* and *'aws-secret-key'* values respectively.
 - Open terminal.
 Navigate to the 'terraform' folder.
 - Type:
     ```